cSh4rk/cSh4rk.github.io/books/_posts/2021-11-30-linux-basics-for-hackers.md

 date: 2021-11-30 00:00:02
 tags: [OccupyTheWeb, Linux, Hacking, Prerequisite, Newcomers, Top Book]
 image: /books/assets/linux_basics_for_hackers_book.jpg
-description: "Book Description: This practical, tutorial-style book uses the Kali Linux distribution to teach Linux basics with a focus on how hackers would use them.
+description: "This practical, tutorial-style book uses the Kali Linux distribution to teach Linux basics with a focus on how hackers would use them.
 Topics include Linux command line basics, filesystems, networking, BASH basics, package management, logging, and the Linux kernel and drivers."
 ---

 ![](/books/assets/linux_basics_for_hackers_book.jpg)